✓ 5 Florida Licenses

 Have a question about your specific unpermitted work situation?
 Call us or book a free on-site inspection.

-Book Free ConsultationServing Miami-Dade & Broward County · Licensed General Contractor · 4 Active FL Licenses
+Book Free ConsultationServing Miami-Dade & Broward County · Licensed General Contractor · 5 Active FL Licenses

 Unpermitted work discovered during a title search, insurance inspection, or building department audit becomes an immediate problem.
 The building department issues a violation notice, daily fines begin accumulating through the Special Magistrate process, and those fines become recorded liens on your property that must be cleared before any sale or refinance can close.
 The longer unpermitted work goes unaddressed, the more expensive the resolution.
 Call AGK at (954) 807-3455 — we begin the after the fact permit process immediately.

-In Florida, all construction, renovation, roofing, plumbing, electrical, and structural work requires a building permit pulled before work begins.
+In Florida, all construction, renovation, roofing, plumbing, mechanical, and structural work requires a building permit pulled before work begins.
 When work is completed without a permit — regardless of the reason — the property owner must obtain an after the fact permit to bring that work into legal compliance.
 The process involves:

 Unpermitted work is extremely common throughout South Florida — not because property owners intend to break the law, but because contractors skip the permit process to save time and money, prior owners completed work themselves, emergency repairs were made after a hurricane without time to pull permits, or work was completed decades ago when enforcement was less rigorous.
 The most common types of unpermitted work AGK encounters across Miami-Dade and Broward include: